csnover/TraceKit/README.md

 ### Tracekit is a JavaScript library that automatically normalizes and exposes stack traces for unhandled exceptions across the 5 major browsers: IE, Firefox, Chrome, Safari, and Opera. ###

-Based on the hard work of [Andrey Tarantsov](http://www.tarantsov.com/) and [javascript-stacktrace](http://github.com/emwendelin/javascript-stacktrace).
+Based on the hard work of [Andrey Tarantsov](http://www.tarantsov.com/).

 TraceKit: